-DUE: Log is due within the first month of returning from internship (30% of final grade)
+DUE: Log is due within the first month of returning from internship (20% of final grade)

-At the end of the third month of the internship, students will need to identify a local person who is fluent in the local language, and ask them to be their conversation partner for the duration of their internship (so the student will need to meet with this person for at least 12 hours total, over the span of 3 - 4 months).
-It is not easy to forge relationships in a new culture; however, this assignment is designed to have students come outside of their comfort zone and to identify a person within their host culture that would be willing and able to spend time with them on a weekly basis to help the student develop their language skills.
+At the end of the fourth month of the internship, students will need to identify a local person who is fluent in Farsi, and ask them to be their conversation partner for the duration of their internship (so the student will need to meet with this person for at least 8 hours total, over the span of 3 - 4 months).
+It is not easy to forge relationships in a new culture; however, this assignment is designed to have students come outside of their comfort zone and to identify a person within their host culture that would be willing and able to spend time with them on a regular basis to help the student develop their language skills.
 Perhaps the student can offer to help that person with their English so that there is a sense of mutuality fostered.
-The expectation is that the student will meet with the same person on a weekly basis in order to keep-up their language acquisition at a regular pace, and that the person they choose will speak to them only in the local language for a total of one hour per week.
-So, this means that the student can meet with the person for 30 minutes twice a week, or 15 minutes four times a week.
-It is important that the student is exposed only to the local language (so the conversation partner only speaks to the student in the local language and the student responds only in the local language) for a total of one hour per week, for the rest of the student's internship (3 - 4 months).
+The expectation is that the student will meet with the same person 2 to 3 times per month in order to keep-up their language acquisition at a regular pace.
+Each meeting should be 30 minutes minimum and one hour maximum.
 This is a great way to form a relationship with a person in the host culture and will allow students the opportunity to practice their language skills in an intentional and safe space, on a regular basis.
 Students will account for this assignment through a log provided.